John Welch (basketball)

-John Welch (born February 17, 1963) is an American professional basketball coach and former player who most recently served as assistant coach for the Los Angeles Clippers of the National Basketball Association (NBA).
+John Welch (born February 17, 1963) is an American professional basketball coach and former player who is the associate head coach at Fresno State.
+He previously served as assistant coach for the Los Angeles Clippers of the National Basketball Association (NBA).
 He played professionally in New Zealand where in 1988, he earned Most Outstanding Guard and All-Star Five honors playing for Waitemata.
 Throughout his coaching career, he has worked with or worked under various notable basketball people, including Jerry Tarkanian, Jerry West, Hubie Brown, George Karl and Tim Grgurich.

 Early life

 Born in Portland, Maine, Welch attended Rancho High School in North Las Vegas, Nevada and was an All-State selection.
 He later played college basketball for Nevada and UNLV before starting a successful coaching career.

 Coaching career

 Fresno State

 At Fresno State, Welch worked under head coach Jerry Tarkanian, a 2013 Naismith Memorial Basketball Hall of Fame coach inductee.

 Denver Nuggets

 Welch worked under George Karl during his tenure with the Denver Nuggets.
 Karl expressed his appreciation towards Welch, saying, "he's got great passion ... [and] tries something every day that we can get better at."